michaelgeers6/personal-website/content/contact.md

 ---
 # An instance of the Contact widget.
 # Documentation: https://sourcethemes.com/academic/docs/page-builder/
-widget: contact
+widget: contact1

 # This file represents a page section.
 headless: false

 # Order that this section appears on the page.
-weight: 40
+weight: 50

-title: Contact
+title: Contact1
 subtitle:

 design: